tldr-pages/tldr/pages/common/vault.md

 `vault init`

-- Unseal or 'unlock' the vault by providing one of the key shares needed to access the encrypted data store:
+- Unseal (unlock) the vault, by providing one of the key shares needed to access the encrypted data store:

 `vault unseal {{key-share-x}}`

-- Authenticate the CLI client against the Vault server using an authentication token:
+- Authenticate the CLI client against the Vault server, using an authentication token:

 `vault auth {{authentication-token}}`

-- Store a new secret in the vault using the generic back-end, called 'secret':
+- Store a new secret in the vault, using the generic back-end called "secret":

 `vault write secret/{{hello}} value={{world}}`

-- Read a value from the vault using the generic back-end, called 'secret':
+- Read a value from the vault, using the generic back-end called "secret":

 `vault read secret/{{hello}}`

-- Seal or 'lock' the Vault server by removing the encryption key of the data store from memory:
+- Seal (lock) the Vault server, by removing the encryption key of the data store from memory:

 `vault seal`